silper2693/8-week-sql-challenge-by-silper/Case Study 02: Pizza Runner/README.md

 GROUP BY topping_name
 ORDER BY popular DESC;
 ```
 ### 3. What was the most common exclusion?

-replace extra with exclusion in question 2
+"replace extra with exclusion in question 2"
 ### 4. Generate an order item for each record in the customers_orders table in the format of one of the following:
 - Meat Lovers
 - Meat Lovers - Exclude Beef